KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 > You can find the rest of the pictures [here](https://github.com/KvalheimRacing/CarND/tree/master/P1_Lane_Lines/test_images_output)
 The final test of the algorithm was on the videos below.
 I spent some time tuning the parameters, especially how many lanes which gets stored in `hist_frames`.
 Found out that the ideal value was around 10-20.
-I also tried a lot of parameters on the Canny function and the Hough transform from other solutions, but with no luck of further improwing the result shown here.
+I also tried a lot of parameters on the Canny function and the Hough transform from other solutions, but with no luck of further improving the result shown here.

 ### Solid Yellow
 [![solidYellowLeft](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/solidYellowLeft.gif)](https://www.youtube.com/watch?v=ZocZa1NPjHo&feature=youtu.be)